 - Photo (optional)

-A preliminary year is required for foreign medical graduates.
+A preliminary year is required for foreign medical graduates applying for CA1 year.
 Applications will be considered for U.S. Citizens, permanent residents, and individuals eligible for J1 status.

 Our department strives to promote a professional environment that encourages varied perspectives from residents with diverse life experiences, as diversity is one of our core values.
 We are committed to recruiting and supporting a diverse residency community.

 We interview a total of 150 candidates during each interview season, from November through January.

 Our interviews will be virtual this year via Zoom.
 Applicants start the day with an informational presentation about our program from the Program Director.
 Following this, each applicant will inteview with members of our faculty and a Chief Resident.
 Our program director meets with all applicants.

 The night before each interview, you will have a chance to participate in a Resident Virtual Mixer with some of our residents.
 This is your opportunity for a candid discussion of our progeam, institution and Syracuse.

 We welcome you to take a virtual tour of our program HERE.